pilliravikiran/rx-refill-predictor/README.md

 dropped — 3,603 rows.
 Those patients still had time to return; the pipeline had marked them `0` because no next row existed.
 Keeping them would teach the model that recent prescriptions never get refilled.

+Model B has the same three in different clothing: a date split, `.shift(1)` before every rolling average so the current day never enters its own feature, and `dropna()` to remove the head of the series (no history yet) and the tail (no future yet).

 ---